buildo/formo/website/docs/validating-fields.md

 A `Validator` is a function that takes the field's value as input `I` and returns a `Result` of either errors `NonEmptyArray<E>` or a valid output `O`.

-- `I = O`: If the input type corresponds to the output type, the `Validator` simply validates.
-- `I ≠ O`: If they differ, the `Vaidator` may [trasform the field's value](#transforming-values).
+Note that `Validator`s may [trasform the field's value](#transforming-values) other than just validating it.

 ## Simple Validation

 `formo` provides a number of `Validator`s for common use cases via a `validators` utility.
-Below here an example to make sure the `name` field is at least 2 characters long:
+For example, to make sure a text field is at least 2 characters long:

 ```twoslash include simplevalidation
 import { useFormo, validators, success } from "@buildo/formo";